 Want to send an email when you know the person is in their inbox and has you top-of-mind?

-Triggered emails are a GMass feature that enable you to do just that.
+Triggered emails are a GMass feature in Premium plans and higher that enable you to do just that.

 With triggered emails, GMass can send a new email immediately to a prospect when they open, click, or reply to your original campaign.

 You can still use mail merge personalization in your triggered messages, as GMass’s triggered emails are connected to the same Google Sheet you used for your initial campaign.

 In fact, this is the only triggered email solution in the world that works directly with Google Sheets!